IoannisKaldiris/DHTs-with-Docker/README.md

 - Key deletions
 - Node joins & departures

-Results indicate that **Chord generally performs better** in terms of lookup efficiency for this specific dataset.

 ## Project Report

 A detailed **analysis and evaluation** of this project is available in the `report.pdf` file, covering: